mims-harvard/nimfa/README.rst

 Nimfa
 -----

-Nimfa is a Python library that implements a number of nonnegative matrix factorization algorithms.
+Nimfa is a Python module that implements many algorithms for nonnegative matrix factorization.

-Documentation and examples on real-world data are at `Nimfa website`_.
+Documentation and examples are at `Nimfa website`_.

 .. _Nimfa website: http://nimfa.biolab.si